-Every student will receive a note for excursions etc. but some notices e.g. newsletters, will only be given to the youngest child in the family if requested.
+Every student will receive a note for excursions etc. but some notices will only be given to the youngest child in the family.

-Signing up for Compass and Class Dojo apps will provide you with regular alerts and notifications.
+Log in with Compass and ClassDojo apps which will provide you with regular alerts and notifications.

-1.9 PARENT/TEACHER MEETINGS
+1.8 PARENT / TEACHER CONFERENCE